 - Wading areas for fishing close to the shore

-- And if you really need detailed information it can even read street signs to show if an area is off limits to fishing
+- And if you need detailed information, it can even read street signs to show if an area is off limits to fishing

-Of course, you can go to Google Maps at google.com/maps/ to check these features out.
+Of course, you can go to the official site at google.com/maps/ to check these features out.

 Best Tips When Trying to Find Fishing Spots

-It can be used to locate areas like points, inlets, river/creek mouths, etc. However, it won’t show you underwater structure, depth, salinity, water temperature, and tidal flows.
+It can be used to locate areas like points, inlets, river/creek mouths, etc. However, it won’t show underwater structure, depth, salinity, water temperature, or tidal flows.
 So focus on the key elements such as holes, ridges, and even shipwrecks!

 It’s easy to get caught up in looking at unnecessary details when you’re searching Google Maps.

 There are quite a few things that can throw you off or confuse you, so make sure you stay focused on what you need.
-That’s why it’s important to have a plan when you begin searching.
+That’s why having a plan is important when you begin searching.

 Focus On a Location Where You Plan To Fish